borchero/meerkat/README.md

 clients.
 Have a look at the [example manifests](./tests/manifests).

 Once a client is created, there exists a secret with the client's name, containing the client's OVPN certificate.
-It can be retrieved by using kubectl:
+It can be retrieved by using `kubectl`:

 ```bash
 kubectl get secret <SECRET_NAME> -o json | jq -r '.data."certificate.ovpn"' | base64 -d